 January 1, 2017 - Businesses that generate 4 cubic yards of organic waste per week.

-January 1, 2019 - Businesses that generate 4 cubic yards of commercial solid waste per week.
+January 1, 2019 - Businesses that generate 4 cubic yards of commercial solid waste (trash) per week.

-Summer/Fall 2021 - *Businesses that generate 2 cubic yards of commercial solid waste per week.
+Summer/Fall 2021 - *Businesses that generate 2 cubic yards of commercial solid waste (trash) per week.

-*Takes effect if CalRecycle determines that statewide disposal of organic waste in 2020 has not been reduce by 50% of 2014 levels
+*Takes effect if CalRecycle determines that statewide disposal of organic waste in 2020 has not been reduced by 50% of 2014 levels